 The poetic Island of Tears is located in downtown Minsk.

 This small island in the river Svislach is a memorial to the unsuccessful USSR campaign in Afganistan (1979-1988).
 That war was lost for Russia and thousands of dead soldiers were left behind.
 The war in Afganistan is also known as Russia’s Vietnam.
 For many years the war veterans didn’t receive any recognition at all.
 But since 1996 Minsk is paying tribute to the dead soldiers, and that’s how the lyrical Island of Tears took its name.
-In the entrance of the island, straight after the small bridge, there is a chapel.
+At the entrance of the island, straight after the small bridge, there is a chapel.
 On the walls of the chapel, there are figures of mothers and widows sculpted.

-Belarus is a fascinating country, and there are definitely more than 10 interesting facts about Belarus.
+Belarus is a fascinating country, and there are more than 10 interesting facts about Belarus.
 It’s also a country (still) untouched from mass tourism as the government has only lately opened up to travelers.
 I had a wonderful time in the country, and I found it unique.
 In Western media, Belarus gets lots of negative publicity, but a big part of it has no validity.
 If you have a chance to visit Belarus, don’t miss it: the locals are very friendly, the food is delicious, and there is history everywhere.